ekzalt/201905-java_se_hillel/README.md

-# 201905-java_se_hillel
+# Java SE homework
-Java SE homeworks for Hillel
+Here is Java SE homework for Hillel